tether/analytics-ruby-mock/README.md

 end
 ```

-_Future plans would be to move that into a session so that the `clear_counts` could be removed._
+_Future plans would be to move that into a session so that the `clear` could be removed._

 Debugging
 ----